-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes - The course covers traditional and latest research publications on cloud computing systems.
-Examined issues include cluster management, virtualization, data storage and networking, dataflow processing, heterogeneous systems, and cloud security.

-- Participating students are expected to actively contribute to the critical discussions during paper reading sessions. - Additionally, the students under the guidance of the instructor will work on a project of their choice that will explore interesting research directions. - Overall, the course will help students get familiar with the design, implementation and experimental evaluation of modern cloud computing systems.
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - $\bullet \quad \textit{Descriptors for Levels 6, 7\& 8 of the European Qualifications Framework for Lifelong Learning and Appendix B}$ - Guidelines for writing Learning Outcomes - The course covers traditional and latest research publications on cloud computing systems.
+Examined issues include cluster management, virtualization, data storage and networking, dataflow processing, heterogeneous systems, and cloud security. - Participating students are expected to actively contribute to the critical discussions during paper reading sessions. - Additionally, the students under the guidance of the instructor will work on a project of their choice that will explore interesting research directions. - Overall, the course will help students get familiar with the design, implementation and experimental evaluation of modern cloud computing systems.

+$Taking\ into\ consideration\ the\ general\ competences\ that\ the\ degree-holder\ must\ acquire\ (as\ these\ appear\ in\ the\ Diploma$

-General CompetencesTaking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?Search for, analysis and synthesis of data and information, with the use of the necessary technologyProject planning and management Respect for difference and multiculturalism
+Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and information, with the use of the necessary technology

-Adapting to new situationsRespect for the natural environmentDecision-makingShowing social, professional and ethical responsibility and sensitivity to gender issuesWorking independentlyShowing social, professional and ethical responsibility and sensitivity to gender issuesTeam workCriticism and self-criticismWorking in an international environmentProduction of free, creative and inductive thinkingWorking in an interdisciplinary environment.....Production of new research ideasOthers....
+Adapting to new situations

+Project planning and management

+Respect for difference and multiculturalism

+Respect for the natural environment

+Decision-making Showing social, professional and ethical responsibility and

+Working independently sensitivity to gender issues Team work Criticism and self-criticism

+Working in an international environment Production of free, creative and inductive thinking

+Working in an interdisciplinary environment ......
+Production of new research ideas Others...

-- Search for, analysis and synthesis of data and information, with the use of the necessary technology.
+Search for, analysis and synthesis of data and information, with the use of the necessary technology.

 - Decision making

 - Production of free, creative and inductive thinking

 - Team work

 - Autonomous work

 - Production of new research ideas